 In this article, I share the ‘repeat after me’ method.

-Ibn ‘Abbās narrated that “The Messenger of Allāh (ﷺ) used to teach us tashahhud (the testimony of faith for sitting in prayer) just as he used to teach us a Surah of the Qur’an (and in another the version: the Qur’ān)” (Saheeh Muslim)
+Ibn ‘Abbās narrated that “The Messenger of Allāh (ﷺ) used to teach us Tashahhud (the testimony of faith for sitting in prayer) just as he used to teach us a Surah of the Qur’an (and in another version: the Qur’ān)” (Saheeh Muslim)